DevExpress-Examples/xaf-how-to-access-a-tab-control-in-a-detail-view-layout/Readme.md

 ## Implementation Details

 1. This functionality is implemented in the [WinCustomizeTabControlViewController.cs](./CS/EFCore/AccessLayoutEF/AccessLayoutEF.Win/Controllers/WinCustomizeTabControlViewController.cs) and [BlazorCustomizeTabControlViewController.cs](./CS/EFCore/AccessLayoutEF/AccessLayoutEF.Blazor.Server/Controllers/BlazorCustomizeTabControlViewController.cs) classes, added to the WinForms and Blazor application projects respectively.
-Copy these classes to the appropriate projects in your test solution.
+Copy these classes to the corresponding projects in your test solution.

 2. To identify the layout element by the **MyTabbedGroup** string, make sure this identifier is specified under the **Views | YourBusinessObject_DetailView | Layout** node in the Model Editor (invoked for the _YourSolutionName.Module/Model.DesignedDiffs.xafml_ file).